 SELECTION CRITERIA & LOGISTICAL INFORMATION

 When selecting courses, we are looking for a fit with our current curricular needs, including a balance of genre, skill-level required of the students, and platform (such as workshop, generative, reading).
 When hiring teachers, we consider a combination of prior teaching experience, publication history, and the strength of teaching evaluations from Hugo House or other institutions.
 We're equally committed to hiring a teaching corps that's representative of different and diverse backgrounds, including but not limited to diversity of ethnicity, sexual orientation, gender, age, religion, ability and culture.

-An education committee of Hugo House staff members reviews all class proposals.
-The committee of seven is comprised of active writers and students who represent a range of ages, ethnicities, genders, religions and backgrounds.
+An education committee of Hugo House staff members and rotating instructors reviews all class proposals.
+The committee members represent a range of ages, ethnicities, genders, religions and backgrounds.